 In keeping with my natural style, I only make minor changes during post processing.
 I will clean up blotchy skin and baby acne.
 I will also clean up distracting flaky skin, but I think that is what makes a newborn a newborn so I do keep some of it.
 If your child has an angel kiss/stork bite or Mongolian spots, let me know if you’d like me to lighten them during post processing.

 How to schedule your session

 Let me know once your baby is born.
 I will give you my availability and we will pick a date and time.
-I usually like to start sessions in the morning.
+I usually like to start sessions in the late morning.
 Sessions can last anywhere from 1.5 – 3 hours.

 After your session

 I’ll go through and touch up the best images from your session.
 Within two weeks of your session, you’ll receive an online gallery with your images.